ChatGPT Skims a Large Document: How to Force Full Analysis

 How to spot it: Ask the same prompt twice (5 minutes apart), and key numbers / list items differ = retrieval sampling randomness.

-6. Context window looks big but attention is diluted
+6. Context window is big but attention is diluted

-How to spot it: First few + last few chapters answered accurately; middle chapters missing or wrong = lost in middle.
+How to spot it: First few and last few chapters answered accurately; middle chapters missing or wrong = lost in the middle.
+Switching to GPT-5.5 Thinking often recovers the middle on its own.

 Before you start